Doing an MSc Thesis

 Once you have read these pages, you may consult my list of project proposals in the DTU Career Hub for students to work with.
 All projects are related to my research in personal health technology, and you will be working with a range of other researchers (PhD students) and programmers.
 Most of my research is centered on the following research areas:

-When selecting a topic for your thesis, I recommend you to look at your previous courses and pick the topic in line with your favourite course(s).
-Note that a MSc Thesis is not a course – you don’t learn anything new – you apply what you already know to a specific project.
-Hence, if you want to excel in your thesis, you should pick a topic that you already excel in.
+When selecting a topic for your thesis, I recommend you to look at your previous courses and pick the topic in line with your favorite course(s).
+Note that an MSc Thesis is not a course – you don’t learn anything new – you apply what you already know to a specific project.
+Hence, if you want to excel in your thesis, you should pick a topic you already excel in.

 Your background